Salmon P. Chase

 Salmon P. Chase was born on January 13, 1808, in Cornish, New Hampshire.
 In 1849, he was elected U.S. Senator.
 In 1855, he became the first Republican Ohio governor.
-He ran for president a few years later, but lost to Lincoln.
+He made a bid for the Republican presidential nomination a few years later, but lost to Lincoln.
 As Secretary of the Treasury, he implemented the National Banking Act.
 In 1864, be became chief justice of the Supreme Court.
 Chase died in New York City on May 7, 1873.

 Salmon Portland Chase was born on January 13, 1808, in Cornish, New Hampshire.
 After the death of his father, Chase was raised by his uncle, Episcopalian religious leader Philander Chase.
 The young Chase went on to study at Cincinnati College in 1822, but ultimately graduated from Dartmouth.
 He was a school headmaster for a time in Washington, D.C., and then studied law, returning to Cincinnati in 1830 to set up his practice.